You might think that Keto Baking is complicated. Yes, it is not as straightforward as regular baking, but it doesn’t have to be hard!

 Remember that any step you skip, replace or choose not to follow will always impact taste and texture.
 In the keto baking world that uses complex chemistry, you can’t afford these changes even if you are already an expert at this!

 Summary: Always read the recipe entirely, gather the ingredients, and start the recipe at the right time of the day.
 Knowing what to expect in terms of ingredient quantity, equipment, cooling time will be the first key to success!

 One of the common mistakes in keto baking is to measure dry ingredients approximately.
 I will not say this enough.
 Baking is chemistry!
-It means that combining the exact ratios of liquid and solid is the key for texture.
+It means that combining the exact ratios of liquid and solid is the key to a perfect texture.

-Therefore, I highly recommend measuring your solids in weight (oz or grams) using a kitchen scale instead of measuring volumes.
+Therefore, I highly recommend weighing your solids (oz or grams) using a kitchen scale instead of measuring volumes.